anjila1210/PersonalizedQuiz/README.md

-# CreateYourQuiz
+# PersonalizedQuiz
-CreateYourQuiz is a frontend project.
-It is a quiz website in which anyone can create a own quiz on themselves and can send it to their friends or anyone.
-This will make you know that who knows you well.
+Personalized Quiz is an interactive web application that allows users to create customized quizzes based on their preferences.
+By answering a series of questions about their likes and interests, users can generate a unique quiz that can be shared with others via a link.
+This project is designed to be simple, engaging, and fun for users who want to test their friends or create personalized quizzes for special occasions.